Enhanced Recovery Strategies in Elective Breast Surgery

 Detailed Description

-Thus, the overarching goal of this study is to evaluate the safety and efficacy of PVB alone, as well as in conjunction with a global set of perioperative enhanced recovery strategies in elective breast surgery.
-We hypothesize that the use of such strategies will improve the patient experience of breast reduction and augmentation beyond the current standard of care.
+The overarching goal of this study is to evaluate the safety and efficacy of PVB alone, as well as in conjunction with a global set of perioperative enhanced recovery strategies in elective breast surgery.
+The investigators hypothesize that the use of such strategies will improve the patient experience of breast reduction and augmentation beyond the current standard of care.

-Following completion of all 4 groups, we will be able to assess the impact of PVB alone as well as the impact of ERABS strategies in both breast reduction and breast augmentation.
-We hope that this will help inform clinical conversations with patients and also guide clinical decision-making with respect to postoperative pain management and overall optimization of recovery in elective breast surgery.
-We feel it important that the four distinct groups be included under the single protocol.
+Following completion of all 4 groups, the investigators will be able to assess the impact of PVB alone as well as the impact of ERABS strategies in both breast reduction and breast augmentation.

 The primary aim in all four groups in this study is to evaluate postoperative pain scores in patients receiving either paravertebral block or ERABS strategies compared to patients who do not receive these interventions.
 Additional outcomes include use of analgesic and antiemetic medication, development of PONV, time to discharge, patients' assessment of quality of recovery as determined by a validated survey and overall patient satisfaction.

 Group 1: To prospectively determine the effect of PVB on perioperative pain and postoperative recovery following breast reduction.
-We will use patient-reported pain assessments (including a numeric rating scale) to evaluate our primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
-To determine the effect of PVB on secondary endpoints of this study, we will calculate analgesic and antiemetic medication use, compare average time (minutes) spent in the PACU, average time (minutes) spent in Phase 2, total time (minutes) between the end of the operation and discharge to home, and evaluate the occurrence of unplanned hospital admission, PONV, overall satisfaction, patients' assessment of quality of recovery as determined by a validated survey [Gornall, Myles], and complications.
+Patient-reported pain assessments (including a numeric rating scale) will be used to evaluate the primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
+To determine the effect of PVB on secondary endpoints of this study, analgesic and antiemetic medication use will be calculated, average time (minutes) spent in the Post Anesthesia Care Unit (PACU), average time (minutes) spent in Phase 2, and total time (minutes) between the end of the operation and discharge to home will be compared, the occurrence of unplanned hospital admission will be evaluated, PONV assessed, overall satisfaction, patients' assessment of quality of recovery as determined by a validated survey, and complications documented.
 This data will be obtained through review of medical records, surveys, and postoperative diaries.

 Patients electing to undergo breast reduction will be invited to participate in the study at their preoperative visit.
 All patients choosing to take part in the study will be consented prior to their procedure.
 The study participants will be randomized to one of two arms within each Group using block randomization.
 Details of the allocated group will be written on a piece of paper and placed inside sealed, opaque, and sequentially numbered, envelopes.
 Block randomization will be performed using a computer-generated number list and an Excel spreadsheet template.
 Block randomization will ensure equal numbers of subjects in each group.
 Either the anesthesiologist or the surgical team will open the envelope when the patient presents to UW Transformations Surgery Center or Madison Surgery Center (MSC) the day of surgery.
 The subject will be randomized to receive either (a) standard postoperative nausea and pain control as well as a sham superficial injection of normal saline or (b) PVB in addition to standard postoperative nausea and pain control.
 PVB and sham superficial injections of normal saline will be performed by a trained anesthesiology provider and will be performed in the routine manner.
 Surgery will take place in the usual fashion and participants will receive standard of care for pain and nausea control.